-This year's Social Justice Week ran from 8-14 September, the focus was on youth employment.
+In 2013 Social Justice Week ran from 8-14 September, the focus was on youth employment.
 Social Justice Week 2014 will run from 14-20 September.
-Next year's theme is yet to be determined at this stage.
+This year's theme is Catholic social teaching.

 This year’s Social Justice Week on 8-14 September focused on meaningful work for young people in an age of unemployment or uncertain work.
 Almost 45 per cent of those currently seeking work in New Zealand are aged 15-24.

 The core resource booklet Walk Alongside: Meaningful work for the young worker looks at employment issues for young people through the lens of Catholic social teaching.
 Download it here.